- Written by Dr.Mehmet Demircioglu

 Outdoor sport adds sun, heat, wind, dust, sweat, and longer exposure.
 Football training in cool shade is not the same as a match under strong sun.
 Tennis, running drills, and outdoor basketball may not involve direct scalp contact, but they can still combine heat, sweating, and wiping.

 Direct sun is a separate recovery issue.
-The article on sun exposure after a hair transplant is important if your sport is outdoors, because healing skin can react badly to strong sun even when the grafts are no longer easy to dislodge.
+Outdoor sport brings sun exposure after a hair transplant into the decision because healing skin can react badly to strong sun even when the grafts are no longer easy to dislodge.

-If you must return to outdoor training, start with short, controlled, low-heat sessions after your clinic clears you.
+If you must return to outdoor training, start with short, controlled sessions in cool conditions after your clinic clears you.
 Keep the scalp protected without tight pressure.
 Avoid peak sun.
 Do not use a tight cap or headband to force an early return if it rubs the grafted area.

 Do not decide only by counting days.
 Look at the scalp first.
 The recipient area should be closed, settled, and free from fresh bleeding, open skin, discharge, spreading redness, heavy crusts, or worsening pain.
 The donor area should also feel settled enough for movement, sweat, and normal washing.